Article Translations: (Spanish)

 Signs of autism are usually recognizable by 2 or 3 years of age.
-But because symptoms are sometimes hard to notice, it can take longer to fully identify autism.
+But because they can be hard to notice, it might take longer to fully identify autism.
 The American Academy of Pediatrics (AAP) recommends that pediatricians look for signs that suggest the possibility of autism at every visit.
 Formal autism screening can begin as early as 16 months of age.

 Signs of autism can include: